 Let’s take a look at specific parts of a rod’s design such as power and action as well as other features and components that are important when it comes to which one to buy.

 The Action of a rod determines the amount of flex in the rod when it’s under a load of weight like a fish, action can give hard and fast hooksets to softer hooksets with the same power rod depending on that action.

-Take into consideration things like species, and fishing areas, try to factor in all requirements you can think of to dial in the best rod options for you.
+Take into consideration things like species, and fishing areas, and try to factor in all requirements you can think of to dial in the best rod options for you.

 ● Fast action – bends mostly in the top 1/3rd of the rod or less with a strong backbone in the other 2/3rds of the rod, great for powerful hooksets.